suryakumar-exe/Assessment_24_08_2022_Mobile_Website/README.md

         Email : suryakumar2808@gmail.com
         Password : Surya$321

  2. recharge.html is the page to view all the sections eg..
 Home,popular plans,sponser,recharge

- 3. plan.html is the page to recharge for number
+ 3. plan.html is the page to recharge for number ie..
 Enter number and recharge

  # Acheived: